geeksville/arduleader/README.md

 * Most icons by Scott Berfield
 * Mission Motors Inc. kindly open source the tiny HTTP server we now embed into the application
 * Pieter@Diydrones bought me a bluetooth serial adapter to test with
+* Thanks to Robert W, Earl C, Jack O, Linux P, Anthony G, Robert L, Jeremy Z and Rana for donating so I could buy a gaming tablet.
+Not yet purchased, but without their prodding I wouldn't have gotten around to adding gamepad support for a while...

 # License